soahleelab/PIV-MyoMonitor/README.md

 When the analysis is complete, you'll see the same results as above and the prompt "Do it Again?
 Y/N:" If you enter "Y", you'll be returned to the window to enter the ROI again, giving you multiple opportunities to analyze it.
 If the contractility seen in the video is well reflected in the graph, enter "N" and move on to the next step.

 The next step is to deal with noise, where you can view the graph and enter an appropriate threshold value to flatten the graph.
 This process is designed to be a loop, so iterate to find the right threshold.
+For example, I considered any peak below 1 to be noise, and entered 1 as the value for the threshold.
 Once you have a flattened graph, enter a value for the minimum peak prominence that allows you to select the peak of Contraction-Relaxation from the many peaks on the graph.
-For example, I considered any peak below 1 to be noise, and entered 1 as the value for the threshold.
+In my case, I entered a value of 0.1.

 ![image](https://github.com/soahleelab/PIV-MyoMonitor/assets/155861561/607c6d31-0347-42c9-935d-fcf6c1e74591)

-You will then be presented with a video that combines the beating video with a graph over time so that you can compare the peaks that have been selected as meaningful peaks while watching the video.
+Then, you will then be presented with a video that combines the beating video with a graph over time so that you can compare the peaks that have been selected as meaningful peaks while watching the video.
 The prompt will read "Enter the index of the peak that you want to delete, enter 0 if you dont need or 'r' to restore : " Please enter the index of the peak that you want to delete on the graph while watching the video.
+In the graph above, I determined that the first peak was not part of the contraction-relaxation cycle, so I entered 1 to remove it.
+As you can see, the index will be constantly updated during the removal process, so please proceed with caution.
 This process is also designed as a loop.
 When you're done, enter 0 to move on to the next step.

 ![image](https://github.com/soahleelab/PIV-MyoMonitor/assets/155861561/37f821a4-aafd-429a-b965-feaf79d91b37)